“I have had a lot of worries in my life, most of which never happened.” -Mark Twain

 It keeps moving, this is another reason, living in the moment is so crucial.

-The great enemy of truth is very often not the lie.
+The great enemy of our truth is not lie.

 Generally dissatisfactions are persistent, persuasive, and unrealistic.

-One of the ways to live in the moment is to make something a ritual in your life.
+One of the ways to live in the moment is to make something a ritual in our life.

-For anything you do or want to build, you have to start somewhere, no question.
+For anything we do or want to build, we have to start somewhere.

 Just start and see what happens.

-See your internal power setting that runs through your mind.
+See your internal clock that runs through your mind.

 Make small adjustments in your task as you progress along the way.

-When we do adjustments, it inspires us to move ahead further with more refined thinking.
+When we do adjustments, it inspires us to move ahead further with more refinement.

-Do it again whatever time interval is convenient for you.
+Do it again whatever time interval is suitable to you.

-You may not accomplish anything substantial but you sleep nicely, you feel happy and satisfied.
+You may not accomplish anything substantial but you sleep well, you feel happy and satisfied.
 You enjoy each moment of your involvement.
-You live in the moment.
+I’m sure you live in the moment.

 Living in the moment teaches us one more thing that nobody makes a perfect thing, and you will never create a perfect thing, because it doesn’t exist.

-However, the thing you create or the work you do, whatever it is, will reflect the life you want to live, that is what we all want.
+However, the thing you create, whatever it is, will reflect the life you want to live, that is what we all want.

-What matters most is living in the moment, creating harmony with our desires, embracing the life of abundance, and making small progress every day in this world.
+What matters most is creating harmony with our desire, embracing the life of abundance, and making small progress every day.

 You, your family, your mundane work, your ritual.
 Just think.